reinierdevalk/abtab/README.md

     $ echo $PATH

     The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation path, as described [above](#if-the-software-is-installed-on-your-system).
-On Windows, note that `<exe_path>` must be adapted to the Unix-style format that the CLI understands.
+On Windows, note that `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands.

 4. Run the installer, `install.sh`, from `<root_path>`.
     ```